Robin Reid (environmental scientist)

 Robin S. Reid is an American environmental scientist who is a professor at Colorado State University.
 She led research activity at the International Livestock Research Institute, Kenya, for almost twenty years.
 She was elected to the National Academy of Sciences in 2021.

 Early life and education

-Reid was an undergraduate student at Duke University.
-After earning her bachelor's degree, she moved to the University of Washington, where she worked toward a master's degree in environmental science.
+Reid earned a bachelor's degree from Duke University in 1979 and her master's degree in ecology from the University of Washington in 1983.
 Her research investigated patterns of juvenile mortality in response to mountain goat disturbance in the Olympic National Park.
 Reid joined Colorado State University as a doctoral researcher.
 Her doctorate involved studying livestock-mediated tree regeneration.

 Research and career

 In 1992, Reid joined the team who established the International Livestock Research Institute.
 She was originally appointed to study the environmental impact of the Tsetse fly.
 Trypanosomiasis, a condition caused by the Tsetse fly, causes sleeping sickness in humans.